 Field marketing, a.k.a field selling, is a traditional form of marketing that involves going out to promote your products or services directly to your target audience.
 You can do this by distributing product samples, offering product demos, or leafleting in a community.

-Ultimately, you'll want to choose what works best for your buyers, niche, budget, and resources.
+Ultimately, you'll want to choose what makes the most sense for your business based on your product, audience, and resources.